steenhansen/run-time-type-checking-example/README.md

 <br/>

-- Local Dev with Type-Czech off
+- Local Dev with Type-Czech off ( Run Time Type Checking On and Off do nothing )
   - npm run dev-without-czech

 <br/>